THE

 Got a support worker?
 Bring them along.

-For most NDIS families, the kid's existing support worker is the one who brings them to the session and picks them up after.
+For plenty of families, the kid's existing support worker is the one who brings them to the session and picks them up after.
 The support worker stays during the session, jumps in alongside the kid, and helps with transitions.
-You get a few hours back at home.
-We don't bill for the support worker's time, that's managed through your usual support arrangement.
+You get some time back at home.
+We don't charge anything for the support worker's time, that's managed through your usual support arrangement.

 On the NDIS?